 The net financing revenue sensitivity tests measure the potential change in our pretax net financing revenue over the following 12 months.
 We test a number of alternative rate scenarios, including immediate and gradual parallel shocks to the implied market forward curve.
 Management also evaluates nonparallel shocks to interest rates and stresses to certain term points on the yield curve in isolation to capture and monitor a number of risk types.
-Relative to our baseline forecast, our net financing revenue over the next 12 months is expected to increase by \$15 million if interest rates remain unchanged.
+Relative to our baseline forecast, our net financing revenue over the next 12 months is expected to increase by \$613 million if interest rates remain unchanged due to expected increases in the federal funds rate, resulting in a short-end-led flattening of the yield curve.